TalusBio/cookiecutter-data-science/docs/index.md

 perform.
 Otherwise, creating a reusable function to achieve the desired transformation is typically more desirable.

-All data should be stored in the `data` subdirectory, and it should not be version controlled (don't add it to your git repository).
-Git should only be used to track only files that are hand-edited---data should not be---and it is often too large to work with in git effectively.
-Additionally, even when the data is small enough to feasibly manage in git, storing it in the repository creates another point of potential leakage for data we need to keep private: We don't want private data leaking because we accidently set a repository to public!
+All data should be stored in the `data` subdirectory, and it should **not** be version controlled (don't add it to your git repository).
+Git should only be used to track only files that are hand-edited---data should not be---and it is often too large to work with in git effectively anyway.
+Additionally, even when the data is small enough to feasibly manage in git, storing it in the repository creates another point of potential leakage for data we need to keep
+private: We don't want private data leaking because we accidently set a repository to public!

 When possible, data science projects should include a `sync` rule in their `Makefile`.
 This rule should download the data needed to run all of the analyses that are part of the project.
 We have this rule configured to pull data from specified subdirectories of a specified Amazon Web Services (AWS) S3 bucket by default.
-However, this rule can be configured to pull data from anywhere that your data is stored.
-For any project following these guidelines, you can syncronize your data directory with:
+However, this rule can be configured to pull data from anywhere that your data is stored.[^2] For any project following these guidelines, you can syncronize your data directory with:

 ``` bash
 $ make sync
 ```

+[^2]: If you're using public mass spectrometry data from MassIVE or PRIDE,
+    consider using [ppx](https://ppx.readthedocs.io) to download the data reproducibly.

 ### Notebooks are for **Exploration** and **Communication**

 Notebook packages like the Jupyter notebook and other literate programming tools are very effective for exploratory data analysis.
 However, these tools can be less effective for reproducing an analysis.
-Since notebooks are challenging objects for source control (e.g., diffs of the json are often not human-readable and merging is near impossible), we recommended not collaborating directly with others on Jupyter notebooks.
+Since notebooks are challenging objects for version control (e.g., diffs of the json are often not human-readable and merging is near impossible), we recommended not collaborating directly with others on the same Jupyter notebook.
 We recommend these steps for using notebooks effectively:

 - Jupyter notebooks are stored in the `notebooks` subdirectory.
 Typically we store notebooks in their final state, which makes them easy to share with